Webb Institute: Culture

-Students generally live on campus for all four years.
+Students are required to live on campus for all four years.
 Webb Institute has no fraternities or sororities.
 There is a student-run Social Committee at Webb that holds several parties throughout the year.
 The Social Committee also organizes off-campus trips throughout the year.

 The student body adheres to an Honor Code, which prohibits lying, cheating, and stealing.
 The Student Organization administers the Honor Code, operates the student treasury, oversees social activities, and serves as liaison between students and the school administration.

 The school has its own yacht club, automotive workshop, and English pub.
 Intercollegiate sports include sailing, tennis, soccer, volleyball, ultimate, and basketball.
 New York City is an hour away by the Long Island Rail Road.
 There are many student-led activity clubs on campus as well, both sporting and intellectual.

 Webb won the 2018 HVIAC men's tennis championship.
 This is the first championship Webb sports has won in recent history.